 An item of clothing bought decades ago does not always qualify for the fashion of the current day.
 Equally relevant is the fact that what I was able to wear as a teenager decades ago does not work for me anymore.
 If I were to attempt to wear a short skirt I can guarantee that it would look ridiculous and out of place.
-As much as I would love to fit into today’s teenage fashions the reality is it just isn’t going to happen!
-Yes, sad I know….
+As much as I would love to fit into today’s teenage fashions the reality is a big No.

 Fashion changes from one year to the next, which is similar to our lives.
 We go from one season to another.
 Each season presents us with new challenges and opportunities for growth.
 Besides the obvious physical changes our bodies go through we also change as a person.
 We mature and develop emotionally and are better equipped to handle life’s responsibilities.

-Going back to the topic of revolving fashion there was a certain fashion that never seemed to out date itself in my life.
+Going back to the topic of revolving fashion there was a certain fashion that never seemed to outdate itself in my life.
 Let’s just call this piece of fashion my negative outfit.
 There could of been a better choice of outfit however, I chose the negative outfit each day as it almost called to me.

-The topic of outfits or suits puts images in my mind of super heroes.
+Thinking about outfits or suits puts images in my mind of super heroes.
 One of my all-time super heroes when I was young was ‘wonder woman’; her outfit represented the power to save the world, she was confident and was not focused on herself.
 The outfit I put on every day was the complete opposite it represented a person who was afraid to be themselves and preferred to hide.

 Perhaps the only common feature between my outfit and wonder woman’s outfit was that they were indestructible!
 My negative outfit was day and night wear at its best.
 The comfort of that outfit resembled the comfort one feels in their most favourite pair of jeans.
 Not only was I comfortable in the negative outfit it provided me with the idea of safety, the safety of not being hurt again.
+A shield if you like.

 What does negativity look like?

-1. Harmful or bad; not wanted
+- Harmful or bad; not wanted

-2. Thinking about the bad qualities of someone or something; thinking that a bad result will happen; not hopeful or optimistic
+- Thinking about the bad qualities of someone or something; thinking that a bad result will happen; not hopeful or optimistic

-3. Expressing dislike or disapproval
+- Expressing dislike or disapproval

 Marked by features of hostility, withdrawal, or pessimism that hinder or oppose constructive treatment or development.

-While I was never someone that got into fights at school I was always on guard just in case someone had the intention of being nasty.
-The only exception for the guards to come down would be for those I knew well.
-My approach was quite distant and defensive.
-In the back of my mind I would analyse the other person’s true intentions and purpose.
-Almost waiting for the moment when they were going to come out with what they really wanted to say.
+I wasn’t the sort of person that got into fights at school, I was always on guard to imagined threats or potential real ones.
+Only the people that knew me well, got to know the real me, and there were not many.
+My stance was distant and defensive. Â My mind was busy analysing peoples true intentions and purpose.
+Hesitantly waiting for the moment they were going to come out with what they really wanted to say.
 And of course that would be something negative!

 Being a positive person was definitely not natural for me.
 As I started dealing with my internal hurts my choices of outfits started to change.
 This change took place over several years and I am still on a journey.